CLSherrod/clsherrod.github.io/_pages/ehs.md

 layout: single
 classes: wide
 title: "Unplugged: Electronic Sensitivity"
-permalink: /emrs/
+permalink: /ehs/
 ---
-I'm currently editing a book about my electromagnetic radiation syndrone or electronic hypersensitivity.
+I'm currently getting advanced readers feedback on my electronic hypersensitivity book.
 It's coming out later this year.

-## Unplugged: Electronic Sensitivity - Thriving with Electromagnetic Radiation Syndrone Book Coming in 2025
+## Unplugged: Electronic Sensitivity - Thriving with Electromagnetic Hypersensitivity Book Coming in 2025

 In 2018, a massive seizure brought my world to a screeching halt.
 Overexposure to electronics pushed my body and mind to the brink, leaving me clinging to life and facing a long, grueling recovery.
 This is my story — a journey of rediscovery, resilience, and hope.